 Inspired by the iconic, crimson phone booths found throughout Great Britain, Redbooth evokes strong focus on communication and cooperation.
 With dedicated workspaces and a bunch of different commenting features—the workplace collaboration company promotes healthy communication between team members.

-Redbooth’s project management and collaboration software provides a single workspace where teams can communicate in real time, organize tasks, and keep projects on track.
-Redbooth’s powerful time monitoring, timeline overview, predictive task management, and video conferencing features are but a few reasons mega companies like Airbnb and Apple rely on the platform.
+Redbooth’s online project management and collaboration software (comprising web, iOS and Android apps) provides a single workspace where teams can communicate in real time, organize tasks, and keep projects on track.
+Redbooth’s powerful time tracking, timeline overview, predictive task management, and video conferencing features are but a few reasons mega companies like Airbnb and Apple rely on the platform.

 Image credit: Redbooth